Lightning-Universe/lightning-flash/docs/source/general/backbones.rst

     # print the backbones
     print(backbones)

-To get the available heads for a task like :class:`~flash.image.SemanticSegmentation`, run:
+To get the available heads for a task like :class:`~flash.image.segmentation.model.SemanticSegmentation`, run:

 .. code-block:: python